Meeting our megaevent moment

 What's the vision for LA?
 Investing in Place

 "Let's create light," urged Juan Matute, deputy director of UCLA’s Institute of Transportation Studies, at the convocation of last month's UCLA Lake Arrowhead Symposium, entitled Mega Events: Major Opportunities.
 He was standing before the event's graphic — a hand holding a torch as Angelenos frolic across a map of the region — but in reality, the 2028 Summer Olympic and Paralympic Games are only one of many major opportunities confronting Los Angeles.
 The next four years will bring an astonishing total of seven megaevents to Southern California, with more being scheduled all the time.
-And up here, with 5,100 feet of perspective, Matute intended to swing a spotlight onto the increasingly urgent conversations questioning LA's lack of vision, the vacuum of leadership, and why the public-facing planning for our impending megaevent era feels scattered, opaque, and, at times, counterintuitive to our goals as a region.
+And up here, with 5,100 feet of perspective, Matute intended to shine a beacon onto the increasingly urgent conversations questioning LA's lack of vision, the vacuum of leadership, and why the public-facing planning for our impending megaevent era feels scattered, opaque, and, at times, counterintuitive to our goals as a region.

 "In 60-plus conversations with folks as I was preparing for the symposium, I saw there was a discussion happening behind closed doors and it would be better for Los Angeles if it happened in a more open forum.
 Now it’s more out in the open," says Matute, who I first spoke with in September about the goals of the event.
 And a just-published report on the symposium, intended to both illuminate existing challenges and light a path forward for progress, reveals deep frustrations and grave concerns about LA's megaevent planning.